survoai/humalect-docs/docs/03-components-and-their-relationship.md

 A project is a logical entity in which the user maps two options:
 1. The cluster on which the application is to be deployed
-2. The code respository that is to be deployed
+2. The code repository that is to be deployed

 To know more about projects, visit [Project](./../docs/projects/overview).